Getting Started

 One or more of these can be installed using the command pip install 'plams[chem,analysis,ams]'.

-Users of the AMS will also have to install the scm.amspipe package using the command pip install $AMSHOME/scripting/scm/amspipe.
+Users of AMS will also have to install the scm.amspipe package using the command pip install $AMSHOME/scripting/scm/amspipe.

 What’s new in PLAMS for AMS2025?